HortonworksUniversity/Security_Labs/README.md

 - In this section we will have to setup proxyusers.
 This is done to enable *impersonation* whereby a superuser can submit jobs or access hdfs on behalf of another user (e.g. because superuser has kerberos credentials but user joe doesn’t have any)
   - For more details on this, refer to the [doc](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/Superusers.html)

-- Before starting KMS install, find and note down the below 3 pieces of information.
+- Before starting KMS install, find and note down the below piece of information.
 These will be used during KMS install
-  - Open Ambari > Ranger > Config > Filter for `ranger.audit.solr.zookeepers` and note down its value
-    - it will be something like `ip-172-30-0-180.us-west-2.compute.internal:2181,ip-172-30-0-182.us-west-2.compute.internal:2181,ip-172-30-0-181.us-west-2.compute.internal:2181/ranger_audits`
-  - Find the internal hostname of host running *namenode* and note it down
-    - From Ambari > HDFS > click the 'NameNode' hyperlink.
-The internal hostname should appear in upper left of the page.
   - Find the internal hostname of host running *Mysql* and note it down
     - From Ambari > Hive > Mysql > click the 'Mysql Server' hyperlink.
 The internal hostname should appear in upper left of the page.

 - Open Ambari > start 'Add service' wizard > select 'Ranger KMS'.
 - Pick any node to install on
-- Keep the default configs except for below properties
+- Keep the default configs except for below properties:
-  - Advanced kms-properties (for Ambari 2.2.0.0 and earlier)
-    - KMS_MASTER_KEY_PASSWORD = BadPass#1
-    - REPOSITORY_CONFIG_USERNAME = keyadmin@LAB.HORTONWORKS.NET
-    - REPOSITORY_CONFIG_PASSWORD = BadPass#1
-    - db_host = Internal FQDN of MySQL node e.g. ip-172-30-0-181.us-west-2.compute.internal
-    - db_password = BadPass#1
-    - db_root_password = BadPass#1
-  - Note that from Ambari 2.2.1.0 onwards, the location of above configs has changed:

     - The DB host and passwords would need to be specified under the new Ambari > Ranger KMS > Settings tab
      ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-KMS-enhancedconfig1.png)
      ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-KMS-enhancedconfig2.png)
     - The repository config username/password would still need to be modified under "Advanced kms-properties"
      ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-KMS-enhancedconfig3.png)

-    - the remaining below configurations would be performed the same way (regardless of your Ambari version)

-  - advanced kms-site:
-    - hadoop.kms.authentication.type=kerberos
-    - hadoop.kms.authentication.kerberos.keytab=/etc/security/keytabs/spnego.service.keytab
-    - hadoop.kms.authentication.kerberos.principal=*

   - Custom kms-site (to avoid adding one at a time, you can use 'bulk add' mode):
       - hadoop.kms.proxyuser.hive.users=*
       - hadoop.kms.proxyuser.oozie.users=*